andrewroberts/TrelloApp/README.md

 * authorization/authentication
 * listing of organisations and boards
 * getting a list id
+* creating new boards
+* creating new lists
-* creation of new cards in an existing board
+* creating new cards

 The full API to the library is described in [App.gs] (https://github.com/andrewroberts/GAS-TrelloApp/blob/master/App.gs)

 You can [use the TrelloApp library] (https://developers.google.com/apps-script/guide_libraries) in you code by using the ID: **MOXamiHNCH44xpQh9H7FTudnfWGfgtIUb**.

+# Example Usuage

-Here's an example of using it to create a new card:
+Here's an example of using it to list your boards:

+* Create a new GSheet - this gives you a UI to initiate the auth flow.

+* Copy this code into the GSheet's script.

+* Include the TrelloApp (MOXamiHNCH44xpQh9H7FTudnfWGfgtIUb) and Dialog (MWPmswuaTtvxxYA71VTxu7B8_L47d2MW6) library

+* Run the code to auth TrelloApp with Trello - the first time you run test_createCard() should open a new window with a link you must click to initiate the auth flow.

+* Run the code a second time to get the boards JSON - Looking at the Logs you should see the JSON for all your boards.

+You can also see an example of the auth flow and an example of TrelloApp's use in code in the [TrelloSync add-ons] (https://github.com/andrewroberts/TrelloSync).

 ```